lisaross/tana-beginners/memory-bank/survey-announcement.md

-# Survey Announcement for "Tana for Real People"
+# Survey Announcement for "Tana Simplified: Digital Organization for Everyone"

 ## Forum/Discord Post

-**Subject: Share Your Tana Experience - Quick Survey for "Tana for Real People" Guide**
+**Subject: Share Your Tana Experience - Quick Survey for "Tana Simplified: Digital Organization for Everyone" Guide**

 Hello Tana Community!

-I'm creating a guide called **"Tana for Real People"** aimed at making Tana more accessible to non-technical users.
+I'm creating a guide called **"Tana Simplified: Digital Organization for Everyone"** aimed at making Tana more accessible to non-technical users.
 Your experience is incredibly valuable for this project!

 ### 📋 Quick 10-Minute Survey